 Moving forward, the authors encourage incorporating Tsimane-inspired lifestyle choices where possible.
 "This study shows that prevention really works," said Gregory S. Thomas, MD, FACC.
 "Most of the Tsimane are able to live their entire life without developing any coronary atherosclerosis.
 This has never been seen in any prior research.
 While difficult to achieve in the industrialized world, we can adopt some aspects of their lifestyle to forestall a condition we thought would eventually affect almost all of us."

-Keywords: ACC17, ACC Annual Scientific Session, Aged, 80 and over, Biological Markers, Calcium, Cholesterol, LDL, Coronary Artery Disease, Exercise, Inflammation, Life Style, Middle Aged, Prevalence, Risk Factors, Tomography, X-Ray Computed, Triglycerides
+Keywords: ACC17, ACC Annual Scientific Session, Aged, 80 and over, Biomarkers, Calcium, Cholesterol, LDL, Coronary Artery Disease, Exercise, Inflammation, Life Style, Middle Aged, Prevalence, Risk Factors, Tomography, X-Ray Computed, Triglycerides

 < Back to Listings